jijoderick/jijoderick.github.io/_pages/about.md

 Outside research
 ======
-I like to do sketching eventhough I am not an exper.
+I like to do sketching eventhough I am not an expert in it.
 I have uploaded some of my pencil sketches in the drawing section of this website.